OET Writing: Referral vs. Discharge Letter Structure

 • Relevant clinical findings from recent examinations.

-• Specific medications or treatments initiated during the current consultation.
+• Specific medications or treatments already mentioned in the case notes.

 The Discharge Letter: Focus on Continuity